-Electrolysis is a permanent solution for removing excess body hair.
-In this process, a probe is inserted along the hair shaft and then an electric pulse is sent to the root (papilla) which destroys the germinative cells.
-This makes the hair release from the follicle, which is then removed.
+Electrolysis is a permanent solution for removing excess facial and body hair.
+In this process, a fine probe is inserted along the natural hair shaft, and a controlled electrical current is delivered to the root (papilla).
+This destroys the germinative cells responsible for hair growth, allowing the hair to release from the follicle and be permanently removed.

 Laser is effective for reducing excess hair.
 Laser targets the hair by using mild radiation that is attracted to dark-coloured hair (melanin) with the help of high-heat lasers.
 This is why your skin needs to be light and your hair needs to be dark and coarse.